SumitKumar30/Delhi-Delicacy/README.md

 <<<<<<< HEAD
 # Delhi-Delicacy
-A sample angular project for any restaurant/food delivery organization
+A sample angular project for any restaurant/food delivery application
 =======
 # DelhiDelicacy